Maximum temperature will reach 36 degrees Celsius

-The weather report says the sky will be sunny until 5:00 p.m. and will then become partly cloudy, with a maximum probability of precipitation of 4 percent.
+The weather report says the sky will be sunny until 1:00 p.m. and then partly cloudy, with a 24 percent chance of precipitation at night.

 #Maximum #temperature #reach #degrees #Celsius